ianhansborough/programming-notes/angular-1/protractor-testing.md

 end to end testing for AngularJS

 ##Main Benefits
-* built on top of WebDriverJS
+* built on top of WebDriverJS (better user-like simulation)
 * Supports Angular-specific locator strategies
 * Can automatically wait until pending tasks are finished to execute next step